Morneau hopes new NAFTA deal signed next week, stresses tariff fight is separate

 Morneau also said there’s work going on behind the scenes to make sure the legal document defining the USMCA is exactly as agreed.
 He added he has every reason to believe the work is moving along at a good pace.

-The USMCA, agreed to after 13 months of negotiations, is scheduled for what Canadian officials have said will be a low-key signing when the three countries gather next Friday for this year’s G20 meetings in Buenos Aires.
+Canadian officials have said the USMCA, agreed to after 13 months of negotiations, is scheduled for a low-key signing when the three countries gather next Friday at this year’s G20 meetings in Buenos Aires.

 Trade tensions that flared up during the talks have yet to subside, largely because Canada and Mexico both remain subject to the Trump administration’s tariffs.
-Canada responded with levies of its own on imports from the United States.
+Canada and Mexico have responded with levies of their own on imports from the U.S.

 Sources close to those ongoing discussions have said Canada and the U.S. remain a long way from reaching any sort of an agreement, and expect American talks with Mexico to go down to the wire before the end of next week.